 On Wednesday 3rd May 2017 all eight CubeSat student teams presented their missions, and all them did an outstanding job in presenting their missions and responding to the questions raised by the ESA specialists.
 All their missions were very interesting, and all them deserved to win the participation in the Fly Your Satellite! programme.
 Although the decision was not easy for the ESA evaluators due to the excellent quality of all 8 CubeSat proposals, finally the following six teams were selected:

-The 3Cat-4 team is composed of students from the University Politècnica de Catalunya in Spain.Their mission aims to demonstrate capabilities of nanosatellites for Earth Observation using GNSS-R and L-band microwave radiometry as well as for Automatic Identification Services (AIS).
+The 3Cat-4 team is composed of students from the University Politècnica de Catalunya in Spain and the Institut d'Estudis Espacials de Catalunya.Their mission aims to demonstrate capabilities of nanosatellites for Earth Observation using GNSS-R and L-band microwave radiometry as well as for Automatic Identification Services (AIS).

 This CubeSat comes from the University of Montpellier, France and will monitor the LEO environment and perform in-orbit testing of a radiation monitor and a single event latch-up experiment.

 This project is a joint collaboration between University College Dublin, Ireland and Queens’ University Belfast, Northern Ireland.
 The team aim to test a novel gamma-ray detector module and an experiment with thermal coatings for spacecraft.